The (online) marketing world is a place where we love ourselves some acronyms. Think of words like PPC, USP, CPA, CPC, CRO, CTA, and ROI.

-The first reason is one who looks to the future.
-If you know how much customers you’re having and how much (on average) they are spending for you as an owner you can quickly figure out how much your business is worth.
+The first reason looks to the future.
+If you know how many customers you have and how much (on average) they spend for you as an owner, you can quickly figure out how much your business is worth.
 Knowing how much your business is worth is a significant metric to use when talking to investors or a bank when you’re looking to get some extra money to grow and expand your business.

 #2 It helps you shift priorities

 Because CLV shows you the significance of repeat business, it can help you put your priorities straight.
-CLV helps you to focus on growing your existing customer base and sell more to them.
+CLV helps you to focus on growing your existing customer base and selling more to them.

 It is a bit in line with the “1000 true fans” concept coined by Kevin Kelly in 2008.
-His model focuses on getting 1000 fans for your business and driving lots of sales through these loyal customers.
+His model focuses on getting 1000 fans for your business and driving many sales through these loyal customers.

 Why is this important?

-As you could already see earlier, not all customers are created equal.
-And getting new customers is five times as expensive than keeping an existing one.
+As you can already see earlier, not all customers are created equal.
+And getting new customers is five times as expensive as keeping an existing one.

-These two reasons show why for everyone in the sales and marketing department, but even more so, every entrepreneur and business owner should use this metric as a critical component in their entire business strategy.
+These two reasons show why for everyone in the sales and marketing department.
+Even more, every entrepreneur and business owner should use this metric as a critical component in their entire business strategy.

 Knowing your CLV will help you answer three fundamental questions: